-Trachoma is hyperendemic in many of the poorest and most rural areas of 53 countries of Africa, Asia, Central and South America, Australia and the Middle East.
+Trachoma is hyperendemic in many of the poorest and most rural areas of 41 countries of Africa, Central and South America, Asia, Australia and the Middle East.

 The burden of trachoma on affected individuals and communities is enormous.
-The economic cost in terms of lost productivity is estimated at between US$ 2.9 and US$ 5.3 billion annually, increasing to US$ 8 billion when trichiasis is included.
+The economic cost in terms of lost productivity from blindness and visual impairment is estimated at US$ 2.9–5.3 billion annually, increasing to US$ 8 billion when trichiasis is included.

 Prevention and control

-Control programmes in endemic countries are being implemented through the WHO recommended SAFE strategy.
+Elimination programmes in endemic countries are being implemented using the WHO-recommended SAFE strategy.
 This consists of:

-- surgery to treat the blinding stage of the disease (trachomatous trichiasis or TT);
+- Surgery to treat the blinding stage of the disease (trachomatous trichiasis);

-- environmental improvements, such as providing access to safe water and improved sanitation.
+- Environmental improvement, particularly improving access to water and sanitation.

-Most endemic countries have agreed to accelerate the implementation of this strategy to achieve their respective elimination targets, all within the year 2020.
+Most endemic countries have agreed to accelerate the implementation of this strategy to achieve their respective elimination targets, all by the year 2020.

-In 1997, WHO launched the WHO Alliance for the Global Elimination of Trachoma by the year 2020 (GET 2020).
-GET 2020 is a partnership which supports country implementation of the SAFE strategy and the strengthening of national capacity through epidemiological assessment, monitoring, disease surveillance, project evaluation and resource mobilization.
+In 1996, WHO launched the WHO Alliance for the Global Elimination of Trachoma by 2020 (GET2020).
+The Alliance for GET2020 is a partnership which supports implementation of the SAFE strategy by Member States, and the strengthening of national capacity through epidemiological surveys, monitoring, surveillance, project evaluation, and resource mobilization.

 (1) Elimination of trachoma as a public health problem is defined as: (i) a prevalence of trachomatous trichiasis of less than 0.2% in adults aged over 15 years (approximately 1 case per 1000 people); and (ii) a prevalence of less than 5% of trachomatous inflammation follicular in children aged 1–9 years.